 Proposing a new First-Year Seminar

-Once consensus is reached with both the director of undergraduate studies and Jasmina Besirevic, the process of proposing a first-year seminar becomes straightforward and closely mirrors that of proposing any new course.
+Once consensus is reached with both the DUS and Jasmina Besirevic, the process of proposing a first-year seminar follows a straightforward path and closely resembles that of proposing any new course.
 Instructors can simply complete the standard online course proposal form in the CourseLeaf system, adhering to the regular deadlines established by their respective department or program.